The multi-repository documentation site generator for tech writers who writing in AsciiDoc.

-Custom syntax our output transformations can be added as discrete extensions with Asciidoctor’s extension API.
+Custom syntax or output transformations can be added as discrete extensions using Asciidoctor’s extension API.

 Antora’s core developers help lead the Asciidoctor organization, home of the AsciiDoc syntax and Asciidoctor, the AsciiDoc processor.
 Due to this direct relationship, Antora is always in sync with AsciiDoc and Asciidoctor features.

 It doesn’t matter where you publish your documentation site — on a local machine, a staging environment, or a production environment — the page-to-page cross references always work.
 That’s because Antora’s page referencing system isn’t coupled to filesystem paths or URLs.

 A site’s navigation is described by one or more AsciiDoc lists that are stored alongside your documentation files.
 Links are added using the same cross referencing syntax used in the pages themselves.

 Add normal text, images, icons, and external links to the navigation.
 Order and nest the links in the arrangement of your choice.

 Site UIs are stored in separate repositories so that developing, testing, and publishing new or updated themes has no impact on your documentation files or their repositories.
 Antora retrieves the specified site UI just like it fetches the content files from their repositories.

 Web teams can use their preferred repository structure, development workflow and release schedule since the site UI isn’t stored with the documentation.